Pixaoxiuxia/sky/content/Experiences.Rmd

 • **Economics**: Principles of Economics, Intermediate Microeconomics, Intermediate Macroeconomics, Econometrics, Economics of Money and Finance

-• **Life Course**: Introduction to Social Welfare, Social Gerontology, Social Security and Welfare for Elderly
+• **Life Course**: Social Gerontology, Social Security and Welfare for Elderly

 • **Sex, Gender, and Sexuality**: Feminism and Social Work